AnaWalsh/Office_locator/README.md

 ### Structure of the project files
 ​
 The structure of this project is composed of:
- 1. A folder of notebooks:

-    a) **Explore_Companies.ipynb** -->with the preliminary analysis where I search for companies that meet the requirements established a priori to be able to pre-select locations.
+ 1. Geospatial_data_project.ipynb -->with the preliminary analysis where I search for places in the cities that meet the requirements and spatial queries to to check which of the cities meets the requirements within a 500 meter perimeter.
 ​
-    b) **APIs.ipynb** --> the call is made to the Api of "Foursquare Developers", where we will get some preferred conditions where we want our company to be located.
-​
-    c) **Geospatial queries.ipynb** --> we make the spatial queries to calculate the distance between each point obtained in the Foursquare API and the locations selected at the beginning.
-​
-    d) **Madrid vs Barcelona vs Sevilla.ipynb** --> the relationship between each selected parameter (train stations, bars, vegan restaurants, basketball courts, and children's schools) and the possible locations (Madrid, Barcelona, Gijon and Bilbao) is evaluated.
-For this purpose, a normalisation and categorisation has been used.
-​
  2. scr folder: folder where all the .py files are stored with all the explained functions used during the whole project.
-The .py files included are:
-    a) APIsFunctions used in the APIs.ipynb
-    b) GeospatialFunctions used in the Gespatial queries.ipynb
-    c) CleaningFunctions used in the Madrid vs Barcelona vs Bilbao vs Gijon.ipynb ​

  3. Output: all the dataframes imported and saved in csv format.
 ​
 ​